MininduSenadheera/MininduSenadheera/README.md

 # Hi there, I'm Minindu Senadheera 👋

-## I'm a Data Scientist, Full Stack Software Engineer and a Tech Geek
+## I'm a Data Scientist, Full Stack Software Engineer and a Travel addict

-- 📊 Data Scientist at Sling Mobility
-- 👨🏻‍💻 I’m currently learning everything
-- 👣 Fun fact: I love to travel

 ### Connect with me